Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

 # VPC
 VPC is an isolated network that you create in the AWS Cloud, consist of: VPC name + CIDR + Region Every instance must live inside of a VPC
+The same VPC can have more than one CIDR block (up to 5)

 - Default VPC: AWS Creates VPCs in every region by Default in the Default VPC.
 Each default Amazon VPC creates a public subnet within each Availability Zone within the supported Region.
 Any resource that you put inside the default VPC will be public and accessible by the internet.
 - Custom VPCs is more secure and provide more granular access to the internet.
 This is a regional service.
 Amazon VPC must be explicitly defined when you create it; nothing is allowed in or out without explicit configuration.